GradPower: Powering Gradients for Faster Language Model Pre-Training: Experimental Details

 \item {\bf OpenWebText pre-training.} The (max) sequence length is set to 1024, and the batch size is set to 480, following nanoGPT~\citep{Karpathy2022} and~\citet{liu2023sophia}.
 The total training duration is 50,000 or 100,000 steps, including 1,000 warm-up steps.
 The grid search for \texttt{lr\_max} is performed over $\{$\texttt{2e-4}, \texttt{4e-4}, \texttt{6e-4}, \texttt{8e-4}, \texttt{1e-3}$\}$.
 Optimal learning rates for each model are detailed in Table~\ref{table: dense model config and max lrs}. \end{itemize}

-{\bf AdamPower experiments.} We adopt $p=1.2$ as the default in all experiments in Section~\ref{subsec: dense results} and~\ref{subsec: moe results}.
-All other optimizer hyperparameters are kept identical to those used for the Adam baselines.
+{\bf AdamWPower experiments.} We adopt $p=1.2$ as the default in all experiments in Section~\ref{subsec: dense results} and~\ref{subsec: moe results}.
+All other optimizer hyperparameters are kept identical to those used for the AdamW baselines.
 Importantly, the power $p=1.2$ proves to be {\bf highly robust}.